CreativeWolfies/akyanet-research/akyanet.md

 Well, for now, housing will depend on the houses inside your district.
 But I am aware that this is not a good solution, so we should find a fairer solution.

+I think we need to make villages and cities autonomous.
+To do that, we should make villages grow and decrease the size of cities.
+We should also improve the number of public spaces and green spaces, as well as the architecture and the organization of cities and villages.
+Once this is done, a more equal housing system can take place.

 Maintenance of the houses and apartments are done by their occupants or by specialized people in cases of serious damages/problems.

 ### Joining and leaving Akyanet